dcosme/rstudio-websites/tutorial.md

 Key components:
 + `config.toml` = configuration file that the user edits to customize their site
 + `/content/` = where the actual content (e.g. pages, posts live)
-+ `/public/` = the directory containing the website for online deployment + `/layouts/` = where you'll place code to override the original template design
++ `/public/` = the directory containing the website for online deployment + `/layouts/` = where you'll place code to override the original template design + `/static/` = where content such as images and CSS code are stored + `/theme/` = where the theme template is stored

 `config.toml` file
 ------------------

-The configuration file is where \[X\].
-More about configuration files and the variables specified within it [here](http://gohugo.io/getting-started/configuration/)
+The configuration file is where global variables and settings are defined.
+More about configuration files and the variables specified within it [here](http://gohugo.io/getting-started/configuration/).
+More information on TOML syntax [here](https://bookdown.org/yihui/blogdown/configuration.html#toml-syntax).

 ### Edit `config.toml`